biobakery/halla/readme.md

 - `nmi`
 - `pearson`
 - `spearman`
+- `dcor`

 ## Notes on installation

 1. [Installing `rpy2` on macOS](https://stackoverflow.com/questions/52361732/installing-rpy2-on-macos)
 2. Installing the necessary R packages

-TODO: put these in the installation file
+TODO: put these in the installation README

 ```
 from rpy2.robjects.packages import importr